Randy Arozarena Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.14 team ERA ranks 14th among all league pitching staffs.
+- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.14).

-- Marlins pitchers combine to surrender 113 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Marlins pitchers combine to rank 11th in baseball in home runs surrendered (114 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.